gvfnix/gitops-notes/terraform-fluxcd/README.md

 Then it commits these manifests to the specified repository and applies them to the Kubernetes apiserver.

 The issue is that the most examples use `main` branch as the target to `flux bootstrap` command.
 Do you really push your code directly to `main`?
 Hardly so.
-This note covers the case when the `main` branch in you repository is closed for directo commits and can only apply merge requests.
+This note covers the case when the `main` branch in you repository is protected from direct commits and can only apply merge requests.
 Also we assume that you do not want to create a separate repository and there is some code in the existing one.

 ### Workflow